The Kecak Fire Dance at Uluwatu Temple, Bali, Indonesia.

 Starting at around 18:00, just as the sun has started to fall into the ocean, the troupe will descend upon the stage with their arms pushed towards the sky, chanting ‘Chak!
 Chak!
 Chak!’ to begin the show.

-Five distinctive chapters will follow as dancers in elaborate and colourful costumes will re-enact the epic tale which is packed full of drama, suspense, love and heartbreak.
+Five distinctive chapters will follow as dancers in elaborate and colorful costumes will re-enact the epic tale which is packed full of drama, suspense, love and heartbreak.

 You’ll be given a pamphlet at the start of the show so you can follow the narrative and enjoy the story properly.